For the Love of Ray J season 1

-For the Love of Ray J was a dating show on VH1 that featured hip hop singer Ray J. The program had a format similar to Flavor of Love, I Love New York, and Rock of Love.
-One source notes that it "will be produced by the same geniuses" as those shows, 51 Minds.
+For the Love of Ray J was a dating show on VH1 that featured hip hop singer Ray J. The program had a format similar to Flavor of Love, I Love New York, and Rock of Love with Bret Michaels.
+One source noted that it would "be produced by the same geniuses" as those shows, 51 Minds.
 In reference to the series, Ray J said: